Ecora recognises the important role that it can and must play in supporting the energy transition

 At the start of 2024, we began collating the Group’s greenhouse gas emissions inventory following the Greenhouse Gas Protocol Corporate Accounting and Reporting Standard and Scope 2 Guidance for Ecora’s Scope 1, 2 and 3 (upstream) emissions at the corporate level.

 As a royalty and streaming company, Ecora has a small direct carbon footprint with only one office and 13 employees.
 As a result, the Company does not produce Scope 1 (direct) emissions.
-Ecora had no Scope 2 (indirect) emissions in 2021 or 2022, as we sourced our office electricity from renewable energy sources.
-However, on moving to our new office at the start of 2023, our energy supply is no longer from 100% renewable sources.
-The Group is currently working with the landlord to switch our energy supply to 100% renewable sources.
+Ecora had no Scope 2 (indirect) emissions in 2021 or 2022, as our office electricity was from renewable energy sources.
+In 2023 the Group relocated to a more energy efficient office, however, for the first half of the year the electricity supply was unable to be connected to a supplier with a green tariff.
+This was rectified for the second half of 2023, resulting in the Group’s Scope 2 (indirect) emissions reducing to nil in 2024 after the Group’s office electricity was once again from 100% renewable sources.

 The majority of our Scope 3 (upstream) emissions arise from business travel.
 International travel is an essential part of our business.
 Engaging with and monitoring our operator partners and connecting with our stakeholders is a key part of our wider sustainability strategy of responsible operations and responsible investments.

-Ecora encourages employees to make sustainable travel choices where possible through its sustainable travel and expenses policy which was implemented at the start of 2022.
+• Ecora encourages employees to make sustainable travel choices where possible through its sustainable travel and expenses policy, which will be reviewed during 2025 to understand whether additional changes can be made to improve our sustainable travel choices.

-Under such travel policy, all international flights of employees need to be signed off by a member of the Executive Committee.
+• Under the existing travel policy, all international flights of employees need to be authorised by a member of the Executive Committee.

-Ecora continues to measure and offset its Scope 3 (upstream) emissions on an annual basis, noting that carbon credits do not count towards any of Ecora’s science-based targets but are a means to finance additional climate mitigation beyond its ongoing reduction efforts.
+• Ecora continues to measure its Scope 3 (upstream) emissions and invest in carbon reduction and removal projects on an annual basis, noting that carbon credits do not count towards any of Ecora’s science-based targets but are a means to finance additional climate mitigation beyond its ongoing reduction efforts.

 TCFD